edjw/edjw-blog-astro/src/content/blog/2018-02-07-female-composers-in-the-sacred-harp.md

 ---

 <p>
-  A couple of weeks ago, I was in a{" "}
+  A couple of weeks ago, I was in a
   <a href="https://en.wikipedia.org/wiki/Sacred_Harp">Sacred Harp</a> singing
   school where a new singer asked whether there are female composers in the Sacred Harp.
-The singing school was in{" "}
+The singing school was in
   <a href="https://durhamsacredharp.co.uk">Durham, UK</a> (
   <a href="https://durhamsacredharp.co.uk">shameless plug</a>).
 I said something
   like, "Oh yeah there are lots of great songs in here by women."
 A few days